-- surveys usually ask for your ethnicity and not your race
+- surveys usually ask people for their ethnicity and not their race

 - using consistent terms helps people to understand our data

-We use ‘ethnic minorities’ to refer to all ethnic groups except the White British group.
-Ethnic minorities include White minorities, such as Irish Travellers.
+We use ‘ethnic minorities’ to refer to all ethnic groups except the white British group.
+Ethnic minorities include white minorities, such as Gypsy, Roma and Irish Traveller groups.

-We do not use ‘Non-White’ because defining groups in relation to the White majority was not well received in user testing.
+We do not use ‘non-white’ because defining groups in relation to the white majority was not well received in user research.

 Broad and specific ethnic groups